amerberg/PDFMetadataExtractor/README.md

 ##Extending
+`PDFMetadataExtractor` is modular and extensible.
-`PDFMetadataExtractor` can be extended in the following ways.
+It can be extended in the following ways.
 ###Field types
 A field type defines various properties of a metadata field, including how it will be extracted from a string of text and how it will be stored.
 Currently, two field type classes are defined in `py/fields.py` for handling dates and human names.